Specialist Experience and Skills

 I am committed to supporting children with all walks of special educational needs and I aim to make life (and lessons) a bit more navigable and therefore just a bit easier for them.

-My skills and experience developing trusting relationships with students with SEN including dyslexia, autism and PDA: I fully believe that developing trusting relationships with students is the key to being able to support them.
+My skills and experience developing trusting relationships with students with SEN including anxiety, ADHD, dyslexia, dyspraxia, autism and PDA: I fully believe that developing trusting relationships with students is the key to being able to support them.
 This is true of all people, not only those with SEN and I endeavour to create a relationship with a student initially by engaging with them on a very general and conversational tone and finding out all of the things they enjoy doing and what hobbies they have and then actually sharing some of this information about myself too.
 Whilst it is imperative to always maintain a professional distance and be a positive role model, it is also important for the child to accept you as a person rather than just a figure of authority or someone who is going to make them do something that they really struggle with doing and ultimately, do not want to do.
 By being able to start building the foundation of a relationship on this informal level it is possible to develop it to a point where there is a mutual respect.
 Once young people feel comfortable around you, they start feeling comfortable to start at least "giving it a go", trusting that you won't laugh at them or tell them that they are wrong.
 There is no wrong if you've really tried, there's just not quite getting the idea yet.
 For many young people, including both of my own children who are now 17 and 21, school can be a difficult place to navigate and learning subjects which may not be from choice to start with can cause what can seem to be insurmountable problems. having built good relationships with my students and working on increasing their confidence and self-esteem, they are then better equipped to be able to tackle these subjects with more positivity and an acceptance that they can fail in a secure environment in order to learn how to build on those mistakes and turn them into success, whatever that looks like for them.
 Improvement can only be made when we make mistakes, often thought of as failure but on that we can build so I try to encourage students to embrace failure as positive as it is a stepping stone closer to the end result.
 With some students, this can take a long time but it is imperative to build this relationship because it is when a child is confident enough to fail in their learning around us that we are able to take the opportunity to demonstrate to them that they are doing things right too and once they can see this, the more academic side of learning begins to take place and avoidance, almost invariably, decreases.
 I have adapted and developed my style over the years, and being a mother certainly changed my perspective in so many ways.
 I have found that when you use the technique of ignoring all reference to failure, preventing avoidance by distraction allowing the student to return to their work without having to recover from a potentially confrontational situation and always, always finding the positives, success will inevitably come about.

-My skills and experience supporting students with autism: Two of the schools where I was Head of English had specialist ASD units.
+My skills and experience supporting students with autism including high-functioning autism: Two of the schools where I was Head of English had specialist ASD units.
 These students ranged across the vast ASD spectrum and we taught children at both ends and somewhere in between.
 Although these students had special provision, the school was inclusive and ASD students were also taught in lessons with other students, up to 32 in a class.
 I have found it enjoyable building relationships with, and understanding the individual needs of, the students and then supporting them in the classroom and turning frustration to success.
 In my role as Head of Department, I often took SEN children, particularly ASD students, into my classes where they were struggling in other English lessons, for example if a class was noisy or unruly or if the teacher was not yet fully trained in working with ASD students and was maybe struggling to enable a student to feel secure within that environment.
 With careful seating and appropriately focused attention, the child was usually able to settle in and accept my strict classroom rules and boundaries.
 This firm but consistent approach has proven to work very well not only with ASD students, who often need strict rules and boundaries, but also with all students who simply need and like a consistent, predictable learning environment.
 I have taught a large number of ASD students privately over the years as well as in school.
 I have found that when the students come to me, they are often disillusioned and filled with the belief that they cannot do it, particularly an abstract subject like English which demands an analysis of inference in language which is a struggle for many those students on the spectrum even in their everyday life as they often miss nuance and body language as well as inference.
 Their confidence is often on the floor and they need to have this built up and an element of self esteem established before you can even start work on academic subjects.
 Having set small goals for the student, we establish a pattern of success and the desire to then build on this success comes naturally.
 This is when the student is really ready to absorb new learning.

 My skills and experience supporting students anxiety and mental health needs: As someone who has suffered from mental health illness in the past, I am fully conscious and empathetic towards the overwhelming impact it can have on life.
 But we can learn to live with anxiety and our mental health issues which may seem like a defeatist attitude but by learning to accept the illness and work despite it, we can become more resilient and able to cope with the stresses that life will inevitably bring everyone.
 I have seen many young people crippled with anxiety which range from exam stress and pressure to much more personal anxieties and each of these is as damaging as the rest.
 I have seen emetaphobia (phobia of vomiting), eating disorders, addiction, anxiety, self-harm, depression and other anxieties and disorders that can stem from the smallest thing and become life controlling and I see it as my duty of care to do everything I can to support and where I don’t have the resources needed to do this, I am committed to finding the person who is.
 Safeguarding is always at the centre of what we do.
 There are many ways of reaching young people with mental health needs and they are all based on that person’s terms.
 Mental health is so unique to every person suffering it and whilst one person with emetaphobia may be scared of food, another may suffer terrible OCD from handwashing and it is up to me, as the teacher, to find a way of connecting with that young person and going back to what I earlier referred to and that is that by building a relationship of respect, you have the key to helping that young person unlock their needs.
 It is then imperative to build a positive working environment around their interests and then it is possible to start to build in some general teaching and develop from there.
 I try to work on the basis that if mental illness of any kind is part of our lives, we have to learn to live with it and control it, in other words build a resilience against it.
 The result is that the young person is learning life skills which will benefit them every bit as much in the future as it does at that point when they really need it.
 I am committed to providing empathetic and caring support for students with mental health needs.